Azure/AppService/_posts/2021-03-31-Secure resilient site with custom domain.md

 Allow another 5-10 minutes to replicate the settings globally, and you should now be able to access an authenticated Web App through Front Door using a custom domain and certificate.

-## 4. Restrict traffic to Web App from AFD
+## 4. Restrict traffic from Front Door to Web App

 ![Step 4]({{site.baseurl}}/media/2021/03/secureapp-step4.png){: .align-center}